rohanwanchoo123/docs/content/en/docs/appstore/use-content/modules/teamcenter-extension.md

 ### 1.3 Pre-requisites {#prerequisities}

 To use the Teamcenter Extension, the minimum version of Mendix Studio Pro required is 10.6.5.
-* If your Studio Pro version falls between 10.6.5 and 10.7, please use Teamcenter Extension V 1.0.0
-* If your version is 10.12 or higher, please use Teamcenter Extension V 2.0.0
+Due to a breaking change in the extensibility framework, Teamcenter Extension V 1.0.0 can be used in Studio Pro versions that fall between 10.6.5 and 10.7.
+If your version is 10.12 or higher, please use Teamcenter Extension V 2.0.0.

-* Teamcenter Extension cannot be used if you are using versions 10.8 - 10.11.
+Teamcenter Extension cannot be used if you are using versions 10.8 - 10.11.
 In such cases, a possible workaround is to use the Extension in the recommended versions of Studio Pro first, create necessary artefacts and   then import them into your version.

 ### 1.4 Dependencies

-You must have the * [Teamcenter Connector](https://marketplace.mendix.com/link/component/111627) modules installed from the marketplace
+Please make sure to have the * [Teamcenter Connector](https://marketplace.mendix.com/link/component/111627) modules installed from the marketplace

 If you are using Teamcenter Extension v 1.0.0, you also need the * [Community Commons](https://marketplace.mendix.com/link/component/170) module